vikasjayaram/auth0-import-users-job/README.md

 ```

 What you will need?
 * You will need to create Non Interactive Client with `create:users` scope.
-Intructions on how to set it up can be found here https://auth0.com/docs/api-auth/config/using-the-auth0-dashboard
+Instructions on how to set it up can be found here https://auth0.com/docs/api-auth/config/using-the-auth0-dashboard
 * Create a JSON file following Auth0 User Schema https://auth0.com/docs/tutorials/bulk-importing-users-into-auth0
 * Copy the .env.sample to .env file in the project root directory.
 * A JSON file path of array of users